porquero/CarbonCopy/README.md

 CarbonCopy
 ===========

-CarbonCopy is a collaboration manager based in contexts that use the basis of communication (transmitter, message, receiver).
-CarbonCopy is the channel.
+CarbonCopy is a collaboration manager based in contexts using the basis of communication.

 Overview
 ------------

-Each enterprise or team has their own communication culture, so CarbonCopy was developed for adaptate to that culture.
+Each enterprise or team has their own communication culture, and CarbonCopy was developed to adaptate to that culture.

-All communication enviroment is based on participants, contexts, topics and interaction; they are the pillar of the system.
+In CarbonCopy all communication enviroment is based on participants, contexts, topics and interaction; they are the pillar of the system.